hughbien/notebook/khan_academy_statistics.md

 Central Limit Theorem
 =====================

-The **central limit theorem** stats conditions under which the mean of a sufficiently large number of independent random variables, each with finite mean and variance, will be approximately normally distributed.
+The **central limit theorem** states conditions under which the mean of a sufficiently large number of independent random variables, each with finite mean and variance, will be approximately normally distributed.